Welcome to the Return to the Valley On-Line Teacher's Guide

 About the Material:

-Here are some guidelines for the use of this material:
+Some guidelines for the use of this material:

 • Teachers, students, and researchers have KTEH's permission to print the teacher guide at their site for classroom use at no cost.